sverweij/dependency-cruiser/doc/cli.md

 dependency-cruise -x node_modules --config my.rules.json src spec
 ```

-> _Caveat_: currently, you need to specify the `--config` command line
+> _Caveat_: up to version 12, you needed to specify the `--config` command line
 > option in order for a config file to be used at all.
-When that config file
+As of version 13 picking
-> is one of the default file names you don't need to specify that file
+> up a config file is the default, so you don't need to specify `--config` anymore
-> behind it, but the command line option _does_ need to be specified in order
-> for the configuration file to be used.
-We understand that this behaviour is
-> not like a lot of other tools do this, and with that, not very un-intuitive.
-> For this reason we want to change this so you don't need to pass the
-> `--config` option in order for the default config file to be found.
-This
-> _will_ be a breaking change though - so watch a next major release for
-> this to happen.
+> _unless_ you want to have an alternate name or location for it.
+> If you want to run _without_ a configuration file use --no-config

-> _Tip_: usually you don't need to specify the rules file when.
-However if run
+> _Tip_: usually you don't need to specify the rules file after --config.
+However
-> `depcruise --config src`, _src_ will be interpreted as the rules file.
+> if you run `depcruise --config src`, _src_ will be interpreted as the rules file.
 > Which is probably is not what you want.
 To prevent this, place `--`
 > after the last option, like so:
 >